 We forget to pray for Our Schools and Administrators

-I was just recently reflecting on the fact that my daughter spends thirty-five hours of her week under the care of her school.
+I was just recently reflecting on how my daughter spends thirty-five hours of her week under the care of her school.
 That is a long time away from home.
 I was convicted of the importance of praying daily for the protection of the school from all evil.
 I was also convicted to pray for the principal, the teachers, the staff, and the bus drivers.

-Therefore, as you pray today, pray that the principal makes decisions that are godly and that will contribute to a godly education of our children.
-Pray for the teachers, that they will instruct our children well and build our children up.
+Therefore, as you consider things to pray for, pray that the principal makes decisions that are godly and that will contribute to a godly education of the children.
+Pray for the teachers, that they will instruct the children well and build the children up.
 Pray that the staff is able to provide the needed support to the school.
-Pray for the bus drivers, that their buses are under the care of heavenly angels and they will be able to keep our children safe.
+Pray for the bus drivers, that their buses are under the care of heavenly angels and they will be able to keep the children safe.

 We forget to pray for Our Leaders